-This is a hands-on review of qTest test management tool by guest author Kaushal Amin, whose team is using this tool.
-See author details at the end of the article.
+This is a hands-on review of the qTest Test Management Tool by guest author Kaushal Amin, whose team is using this tool.
+See the author’s details at the end of the article.

 What You Will Learn:

-Test Design – you’ll create your test cases in here.
+Test Design – You’ll create your test cases here.

-There’s a Tools menu option after the modules I just discussed where you can really get your hands dirty and dive into configuration with:
+There’s a Tools menu option after the modules, I just discussed where you can really get your hands dirty and dive into a configuration with:

 As far as test management tools go, you can actually get up and running with qTest pretty quickly.
 You’ll naturally want to spend some time designing the test cases and much will depend on the data you can draw on for requirements.
 If you can import a lot of data, then the setup will be especially quick.

-There are many great features of this test case management tool, below are some I liked the most:
+There are many great features of this Test Case Management Tool, and given below are some I liked the most:

-- You can import and export test cases from Excel spreadsheet or other test management tools
+- You can import and export test cases from an Excel spreadsheet or other test management tools.

-It’s a cloud-based solution so you might notice some lag, depending on the load your Internet connection is handling.
+It’s a cloud-based solution, hence you might notice some lag, depending on the load your internet connection is handling.
 It also means that testing will grind to a halt if your connection goes down.
 In terms of features, qTest seems well endowed, although I would like to see the rich text editor extended beyond the Requirements module.